 Of these, only one should exist (and work), whilst the others should be 301 auto-redirected to the canonical version (note this down).
 Do test this with alternative site links to ensure a blanket implementation.
 Also ensure that you try to use HTTPS, as this instills further trust within the user and SSL certification boosts rankings plus security.
 Free certificates are available from Let’s Encrypt.

-These are essentially identical, sparing that keywords are the minutest entity in SEO, however when analysed overall, you can compare against your competitors.
-This enables you to discover which keywords are untouchable, the traffic and difficulty.
-Obviously traffic denotes the volume of searches performed (typically within a period of a month), whilst difficulty is how easily your site can be ranked.
-Ideally both of these factors should be moderated, although traffic may need to be boosted to oust your fellow rivals.
+These are essentially identical, sparing that keywords are the minutest entity in SEO, however, when analyzed overall, you can compare against your competitors.
+This enables you to discover which keywords are untouchable, the traffic, and the difficulty.
+Obviously, traffic denotes the volume of searches performed (typically within a period of a month), whilst difficulty is how easily your site can be ranked.
+Ideally, both of these factors should be moderated, although traffic may need to be boosted to oust your fellow rivals.
 Auditors need to be mindful of this prior to advising on which keywords to deploy.
 Various SEO analysis tools such as Google keyword planner are optimal free choices, although paid services like Ahrefs are great too.

-Decrease your redirect volume to optimise your crawl budget.
+Decrease your redirect volume to optimize your crawl budget.